-Sarah and I have been coming to Pururi Bay for around 16 years now and for the last 6 or 7 years whilst I have been stuck at work it’s the only place we ever came too, guaranteed phone signal, good fishing and great camp managers made it just the place to visit.
-So after a few travels we have decided to return.
+Sarah and I have been coming to Pururi Bay for around 16 years now and for the last 6 or 7 years while I have been stuck at work it’s the only place we ever came too, guaranteed phone signal, excellent fishing and great camp managers made it just the place to visit.
+So after a few travels, we have decided to return.

-Obviously when you have been coming to a place for a number of years you get to know the other regulars and despite the fact that we usually visit in Feb/March we have been amazed at how many people we know that are here at the moment, including a real surprise with Andrew and Colleen the previous camp managers who we got to know really well over the 5 years that they ran the camp.
+Obviously, when you have been coming to a place for several years, you get to know the other regulars.
+Even though we usually visit in Feb/March, we have been amazed at how many people we know that are here at the moment.
+Including a real surprise with Andrew and Colleen the previous camp managers who we got to know really well over the 5 years that they ran the camp.

 A collection of shots taken during our time here.
 There is such a selection of wildlife here but seeing the stick insect sitting on the toilet wall was a real surprise.
-During the walk up the hill next to the camp we saw the rat trap that had the rat that must have been there for at least a couple of weeks, time for a change I think.
-The Oystercatchers have been nesting in this area for the last 5 or 6 years but this year they are on a patch of sand in the camping area rather than being on the beach, much safer from the tide I am sure.
+During the walk up the hill next to the camp.
+We saw the rat trap that had the rat that must have been there for at least a couple of weeks, time for a change I think.
+The Oystercatchers have been nesting in this area for the last 5 or 6 years.
+This year they are on a patch of sand in the camping area rather than being on the beach.
+Much safer from the tide, I am sure.

-Yet again Sarah is determined to make me into a mountain goat but at least my fitness is starting to improve and with an improvement in the knee I am able to keep up and in some cases even take the lead.
-If you have ever been to Pururi Bay you will well know the hill that leads down to the campground and it was great to be able to ride up this even if it was with the assistance of the E Bike.
+Yet again, Sarah is determined to make me into a mountain goat.
+At least my fitness is starting to improve.
+With an improvement in my knee, I can keep up and in some cases, even take the lead.
+If you have ever been to Pururi Bay, you will well know the hill that leads down to the campground, and it was great to be able to ride up this even if it was with the assistance of the E-Bike.

 Tonight we have a visitor from America spending the night in the van with Sarah’s sister Kerri Anne here on a bit of a holiday.
 We had marinated lamb for dinner a real treat for a Kiwi visiting from the US.

-On the bike ride to the beach on the other side of the peninsular we came across this house with the vine growing on it that contained the largest flowers I have seen on anything in ages, they where absolutely huge.
+On the bike ride to the beach on the other side of the peninsula, we came across this house with the vine growing on it that contained the most giant flowers I have seen on anything in ages, they were absolutely massive.